microplastics-soren-funk-unsplash

 3. Use the Seeds in Cookies, Guacamole, and More

-, you're missing out.
+If you’re not eating the pumpkin seeds, you’re missing out.
 There are so many creative ways to use them.
 Season and roast them, add them into granola and baked goods, or put them in your guac.
 Really, the (delicious) options are endless.
-(Grab some recipes
+(Grab some recipes here!)

 4. Have an Autumn-Themed Spa Day